qmcurrents/gimic/doc/grids.rst

 integration.
 There is also a third grid type ’file’, which specifies a file containing gridpoints For the exact format of this file please refer to the source in grid.f90.
-Furthermore there are two types of grids, evenly spaced or with grid points distributed for Gauss-Legendere or Guass-Lobato quadrature.
+Furthermore there are two types of grids, evenly spaced or with grid points distributed for Gauss-Legendre or Guass-Lobato quadrature.
 This is specified with the ’type=even\|gauss\|lobato’ keyword.
 When a quadrature grid is specified the order of the quadrature must also be specified with the